gitJackG/nft-analytics/README.md

 ## TODO
 - Update what analytics to show
 - Update UI
-- Add jobs for other type of data (nft metada?)
+- Add jobs for other type of data
-- Dockerize for easier use
+- Dockerize for easier use (in progress)
-- OpenSea API limit?
-1 hour too long?
-Some collections take too long to fetch?
-- Create multiple jobs so no collection has to wait?

 ## Technologies
 - Ruby on Rails